How to Become a Welder in Florida

 | OSHA 10/30 | OSHA | Required on many job sites |

-4. Find a Job or Apprenticeship in Florida
+Step 4: Find a job or apprenticeship in Florida

 Use these resources:

-- CareerSource Florida: Job placement + training grants
+- CareerSource Florida: Job listings and workforce resources

 - Apprenticeship.gov: Search active welding apprenticeships